pivotal-sprout/sprout-wrap/README.md

         bundle exec soloist

+    Soloist will return an error after installing RVM.
+Just type the command again!

     If you prefer you can overload some options, such as Terminal.app color scheme:

         TERMINAL_SCHEME=Pro bundle exec soloist